RipMeApp/ripme/CONTRIBUTING.md

 Please be polite and supportive to all users and contributors.
 Please be inclusive of everyone regardless of race, religion, gender identity or expression, sexual preference, or tools and platform preferences.
 Please be helpful and stick to the engineering facts, and avoid expressing unhelpful or off-topic opinions.

+# NSFW Content

+**Please tag NSFW links (links to sites with adult content) with "(NSFW)"!**

 Many of the sites we deal with contain NSFW (Not Safe For Work) content.
 Please assume any link you see is NSFW unless tagged otherwise -- i.e., SFW (Safe For Work).
-Please tag all links you post with either (NSFW) or (SFW) to be considerate to others who may not be browsing this repo in private.
+Please tag all links you post with either "(NSFW)" or "(SFW)" to be considerate to others who may not be browsing this repo in private or who are not interested in NSFW content.

+There is a helpful plugin called uMatrix available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/umatrix/) and [Chrome](https://chrome.google.com/webstore/detail/umatrix/ogfcmafjalglgifnmanfmnieipoejdcf) which allows you to block certain types of content like media and scripts.
+If you're not sure if a site might contain NSFW images or media, and you are in mixed company but want to develop a new ripper, you can block downloading images and media in the * (all sites) scope and allow requests for specific domains you trust as you go.
+Being able to browse the HTML is usually the most important part of developing or fixing a ripper, so it is not necessarily important to actually see the images load.

 # Priorities